 One technique that you will use this semester involves measuring a photograph or image with a ruler, and converting the measured number into a real unit of size (or distance).
 One example of this technique is reading a road map.
-In Figure 1.1 is a map of the state of New Mexico.
-Down at the bottom left hand corner is a scale in Miles and Kilometers.
+Figure 1.1 shows a map of the state of New Mexico.
+Down at the bottom left hand corner of the map is a scale in both miles and kilometers.

-Map Exercises (using a ruler determine):
+Use a ruler to determine (2 points each):